 The members of the audit committee are Messrs.
-Keglevic, Bilger and Repko, each of whom meets the independence standards established by the SEC and the New York Stock Exchange (the "NYSE") for audit committees and is independent for purposes of the 1940 Act.
-Mr. Keglevic serves as chairman of the audit committee.
-Our Board has determined that Mr. Keglevic is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K of the Securities Exchange Act of 1934, as amended.
+Arnoult, Bilger, and Repko, each of whom meets the independence standards established by the SEC and the New York Stock Exchange (the "NYSE") for audit committees, and each of whom is independent for purposes of the 1940 Act.
+Mr. Arnoult serves as chairman of the audit committee.
+Our Board has determined that Mr. Arnoult is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Board has adopted a charter of the audit committee, which is available in print to any stockholder who requests it and it is also available on the Company's website at www.stelluscapital.com (under the Public Investors section).
-The audit committee met five times during 2018.
+The audit committee met six times during 2020.